 - VISITATION: We have implemented changes to our visitation and entrances.
-Everyone will be screened and asked to wear a mask.
+Everyone will be screened and required to wear a mask.
 Please read more in our announcement.

 - PATIENT SAFETY: Huggins Hospital is providing both patients and staff with added measures of safety and social distancing as part of a new Patient Safety Plan.
 Read our plan.

 As a healthcare organization, Huggins Hospital has many plans in place that support preparedness and response to challenges like COVID-19 is presenting.
 Huggins Hospital is currently working closely with other hospitals, the NH Department of Health and Human Services, the CDC and other agencies to monitor and respond to COVID-19.

 In response to COVID-19, we continue to plan and adjust as needed.
 Our staff have completed refresher trainings and are prepared for the potential for increases in COVID-19 cases in the future.
 We have the PPE (Personal Protective Equipment) needed and we have space for isolation and care for people with infectious diseases that allows us to care for others, safely, in other areas of the hospital.

 We have comprehensive internal surge procedures to allow us to increase our bed capacity to fit the need in our community.
 Our Incident Command team has also planned, along with our local emergency management partners, for the possibility of a surge above our capacity that requires an Alternate Care Site (ACS).